Why I Started Pattern Engine

 Search engines recognize patterns in information.
 Social platforms recognize patterns in attention.
 LLMs recognize patterns in language, then generate new outputs based on everything they’ve absorbed.

 The builders I respect most already know this.
 They use these tools with skill and with suspicion.
-They keep humans in the loop not as a formality, but as a real checkpoint on judgment, values, and direction.
+They keep humans in the loop as a real checkpoint on judgment, values, and direction.

 Pattern Engine is for those people.
 And for anyone who wants to become one of them.

-Not a tool review or a prompt trick.
-A pattern: something showing up in both human life and machine systems that deserves more careful attention than it usually gets.
+Every week, I publish a letter built around a single pattern.
+Something showing up in both human life and machine systems that deserves more careful attention than it usually gets.

 Things like: